b1skit/SaberEngine/README.md

 --------
 For simplicity, naming patterns are used to associate Shaders.
 - OpenGL: Shaders sharing common names (with .vert/.geom/.frag suffixes) will be concatenated and compiled at runtime
-- DX12: Compiled Shader Objects (.cso) sharing a common name prefix are differentiated by a "_<?>Shader.hlsl" suffix (e.g. Some_VShader.hlsl, Some_GShader.hlsl, Some_PShader.hlsl), and associated at runtime
+- DX12: Compiled Shader Objects (.cso) sharing a common name prefix are differentiated by a "<ShaderName>_<?>Shader.hlsl" suffix (e.g. Some_VShader.hlsl, Some_GShader.hlsl, Some_PShader.hlsl), and associated at runtime

 -------------